OMGnotThatGuy/macos_internal_urls/README.md

 **Note**: _Not all preference panes can be accessed by their shortcut.
 Only preference panes whose Info.plist includes NSPrefPaneAllowsXAppleSystemPreferencesURLScheme can be accessed with shortcuts._

-macOS 12.1 Pref Panels that can be accessed with Shortcuts:
+macOS 12.1 Pref Panes that can be accessed with Shortcuts:

 * Accessibility
 * Apple ID